IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

 - Minor refactoring of internal functions.
+- Adds two new functions.